team23/style-guide/README.md

 ## Overview

 This repository contains the TEAM23 configuration for linting and styling rules.

-It includes configurations for ESLint (JavaScript, TypeScript, Vue.js and Angular).
+It includes configurations for ESLint:
+- JavaScript
+- TypeScript
+- Vue.js
+- Angular

+and Stylelint:
+- css
+- scss

 These configurations help maintain code quality and consistency across TEAM23's projects.

 Checkout the independent README.md files for more information on how to install and use.

+## How to install and use

+Check any documentation for packages contained in this monorepo.

 ## Debug eslint configurations